Teutooni/KSPController/README.md

 Analog throttle
 2 Buttons (Stage, Abort)

 Talks with KSP via SerialIO plugin for KSP.
-Much of the code is copied from SerialIO example:
+Much of the code is copied from SerialIO example (CC BY License):

 http://forum.kerbalspaceprogram.com/index.php?/topic/60281-hardware-plugin-arduino-based-physical-display-serial-port-io-tutorial-22-april/